CocoaPress/docs/docs/Troubleshooting/Walkthrough.md

         ??? failure "No Lights"

             You'll want to verify that your power supply output wiring mirrors the assembly manual on/around page 183 and that your region switch is on "110V" if in the United States or Canada.

+            Additionally, ensure that a fuse is in the fuse holder of the power connector unit, and that it's not damaged or tripped.

         ![](../img/troubleshooting/fangrille_green_only.jpg)